LalityaSawant/Berkley-ML-AI-Final_CapstoneProject/README.md

 ## Further steps that can be tested:

-**Ensemble Modeling:** Initial exploration of ensemble modeling has been conducted, combining the strengths of multiple models to enhance predictive performance.
-Further refinement is underway.
+**Ensemble Modeling:** Exploration of ensemble modeling can be conducted, combining the strengths of multiple models to enhance predictive performance.

 ## In conclusion,